VeriorPies/MineCloud/README.md

 MineCloud is an AWS CDK (Cloud Development Kit) project that allows users to set up an almost free on-demand Minecraft (or other multiplayer game) server for their Discord server with minimal time.

 *MineCloud comes with Minecraft server built-in but can be easily configured to host other multiplayer game servers as well.
-For more details, please refer to the [Terraria example](https://github.com/VeriorPies/MineCloud/tree/Terraria).*
+For more details, please check out the [Terraria example](https://github.com/VeriorPies/MineCloud/tree/Terraria).*
 <br>

 ![ShortGif](/images/MCDemo_1080-min.gif)